 4.7 Conflict of Interest Disclosure

-The Members shall be governed by the Municipal Conflict of Interest Act, (MCI Act), as amended from time to time, and the agenda shall include a provision for Members to declare any interest in accordance with the MCI Act.
+All members of the board are governed by the Municipal Conflict of Interest Act, (MCI Act), as amended from time to time, and the agenda shall include a provision for Members to declare any interest in accordance with the MCI Act.

 4.8 Order of Business